moj-analytical-services/rpackage_training/README.md

 For a full list of expect_ functions see the [R Packages Testing chapter](https://r-pkgs.org/tests.html).
 There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look as expected.

-An example R script is [here](https://r-pkgs.org/tests.html#test-structure).
-You'll notice this file includes:
-* A single context() call which provides a brief description of its contents.
-* Calling up a package using library() - if you need to call up a package then see [Section 7.
-Making functions work in a package](#7-making-functions-work-in-a-package) for what to do instead.
-* Lastly, specification of the tests.

-When a test which involves more than one expect_ function command runs, it will only pass if all of the expect_ functions produce a TRUE result.
-Otherwise it will fail.

 To run your tests, use devtools::test() or Ctrl/Cmd + Shift + T.

 **Exercise 17**: Create some tests for the summarise_crimes function: